kodi24fever/flask-api-app/Readme.md

 # Welcome to flask-api-app!

 ## 	How it Works
-Our flask-api-app is an web based application that contains different API's (Application Programming Interfaces) routes that connects to a database and and users, or developers, are able to see the data from the database.
+Our flask-api-app is an web based application that contains different API's (Application Programming Interfaces) routes that connects to a database.
+Users and developers are able to see the data from the database when they accessed a route.

 - First, the application contains navigation links to a respective feature.
 - Each feature contains its owns logic.